Skip to main content

 The Circular Loop: Your Tax, Their Credit

-Governments do not create wealth through redistribution — they reallocate it.
-When Tamil Nadu collects GST on your grocery bill, mobile recharge, and auto fare, and then returns a portion as a monthly allowance, no new wealth has been produced.
+Redistribution rarely generates new net wealth — it reallocates existing wealth, and the administrative cost of the cycle typically means the recipient gets back less than the citizen collectively contributed.
+When Tamil Nadu collects GST on your grocery bill, mobile recharge, and auto fare, and then returns a portion as a monthly allowance, no new productive capacity has been created.
 The administrative cost of the cycle — collection, disbursement, verification — means the recipient almost always gets back less than the citizen collectively contributed.

 National scale, FY 2025-26